invoke-ai/InvokeAI/docs/nodes/communityNodes.md

 5. `Prompt Strength Combine` - Combines weighted prompts for .and()/.blend()
 6. `CSV To Index String` - Gets a string from a CSV by index.
 Includes a Random index option

-The following Nodes are now included in v3.2 of Invoke and are nolonger in this set of tools.<br>
+The following Nodes are now included in v3.2 of Invoke and are no longer in this set of tools.<br>
 - `Prompt Join` -> `String Join`
 - `Prompt Join Three` -> `String Join Three`
 - `Prompt Replace` -> `String Replace`